iusztinpaul/energy-forecasting/README.md

 `Learn MLE & MLOps for free by designing, building, deploying and monitoring an end-to-end ML batch system | source code + 2.5 hours of reading & video materials on Medium`

-This repository contains a **7-lesson FREE course** that will walk you step-by-step through how to **design, implement, train, deploy, and monitor an ML batch system** using **MLOps good practices**.
-During the course, you will build a production-ready model forecasting energy consumption levels for the next 24 hours across multiple consumer types from Denmark.
+This repository contains a **7-lesson FREE course** to teach you how to build a production-ready ML batch system.
+Its primary focus is to engineer a scalable system using MLOps good practices.
+You will implement an ML system for forecasting hourly energy consumption levels across Denmark.

-More concretely, you will learn how to build, train, serve, and monitor an ML model using a batch architecture.
-Also, you will learn how to integrate an experiment tracker, a model registry, a feature store, Docker, Airflow, GitHub Actions and more!
+You will learn how to build, train, serve, and monitor an ML system using a batch architecture.
+We will show you how to integrate an experiment tracker, a model registry, a feature store, Docker, Airflow, GitHub Actions and more!

-This **course targets** *mid/advanced ML engineers* who want to *level up their skills* by building their own end-to-end projects or *SWE* who want to *transition to ML engineering*.
+This **course targets** junior/mid-level ML engineers and SWE who want to transition to MLE.

 ------